Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Introduction and Main Results

-In this paper we compute static one-point functions (profiles) of generic external fields perturbing the Schwarzschild geometry in the EFT.
+\begin{itemize} \item \textbf{Systematic study of PN corrections.}: We generalize the formalism of \cite{Kol:2011vg} by computing static one-point functions (profiles) of generic external fields perturbing the Schwarzschild geometry in the EFT.
 We carry out explicit calculations in terms of EFT Feynman diagrams for the electric-type (parity even) spin-0 and scalar graviton\footnote{With some abuse of notation, we will refer to the scalar graviton (or dilaton, or the generalized Newtonian potential) field as a ``spin-2 field.''
 This is because the Love number for the scalar graviton is the same as the Love number for the actual spin-2 metric field.} fluctuations in a general multipole sector $\ell$.
-For the spin-1 case we limit ourselves with the dipole sector $\ell=1$.
+For the spin-1 case, we limit ourselves to the dipole sector $\ell=1$.
 We show that in all these cases $c_{2\ell+1}=0$, which implies that there is no mixing between the source and response contributions in the Schwarzschild background.
-By comparing our EFT expressions with the BHPT results we confirm that the Schwarzschild BH Love numbers vanish identically.
-This is yet another confirmation of the gauge-independence of the vanishing of Love numbers.
+By comparing our EFT expressions with the BHPT results, we confirm that the Schwarzschild BH Love numbers vanish identically.
+This is yet another confirmation of the gauge independence of the vanishing of Love numbers.

-In addition, we have found a diagrammatic recurrence relation that have allowed us to resumm all PN external source diagrams.
-This way we were able to completely reconstruct the BHPT results for the same one-point functions using the EFT.
-This expends and generalizes the result previously obtained in~\cite{Kol:2011vg}, which gave an EFT interpretation of the vanishing of quadrupole-type spin-0 Love numbers and their RG running.
+We have discovered a diagrammatic recurrence relation that haw allowed us to resum all PN external source diagrams for a generic multipolar index $\ell$.
+Our EFT diagrammatic recurrence relation matches the Frobenius series expansion of the relevant BHPT solutions.
+This allows us to completely reconstruct the BHPT results for one-point functions using the EFT.
+This extends and generalizes the result previously obtained in~\cite{Kol:2011vg}, which gave an EFT interpretation of the vanishing of quadrupole-type spin-0 Love numbers and their RG running.